chriswaudby/qq-hahnecho/README.md

 * Directory: `hahnecho-cpmg-analysis`
 * Main file: `go.jl`
 * All data are contained within `data` subdirectory.
 CPMG data are loaded from parsed ChemEx format.

+## Citing

+If you use this software, please cite it: see `CITATION.cff` for further information.